 The Bahrain Grand Prix late last month saw one of the most spectacular motorsports accidents in recent memory.
-Haas F1 Team driver Romain Grosjean survived a truly biblical crash which saw his car literally snap in half, exploding in a huge fireball that shocked sports fans right around the globe.
+Haas F1 Team driver Romain Grosjean survived a truly biblical crash that saw his car literally snap in half, exploding in a huge fireball that shocked sports fans right around the globe.

 Thankfully, Grosjean survived the crash with only minor injuries.
 This is in large part due to a safety device nicknamed the ‘halo,’ which was introduced in 2018 and mandated for F1 cars: a slingshot-shaped piece of titanium that wraps around the cockpit.
 Grosjean and other drivers at the time criticised the halo, as it obscures a driver’s vision somewhat, but Grosjean is now singing a very different tune.

 While the shocking images of the crash and its aftermath have been dominating the media over the last few days, we spotted something that had us scratching our heads.
 As Grosjean escaped his car, you could clearly see a bright red flash of colour on his wrist – his signature Richard Mille RM 50-01 watch.

 It reminds us of Felipe Massa’s awful crash at the Hungarian Grand Prix in 2009, where he too was seen with his signature Richard Mille RM 011 on his wrist as he was foisted from the track.
 It also begs the question: why are these drivers wearing their watches during races?